jennymyllymaa/WineCrafter/README.md

 # WineCrafter
-Mobile game for school project
+Mobile game for Teiskon Viini.
+Available in Google Play Store.

+Produced as a school project.